bydottck13/test-sd-bus/README.md

 DESCRIPTIONS:

 	There are other d-bus packages, like glib.
-However, accourding to IBM testing, ad-bus is the fastest, so the IPC of PegaBot would dependend mainly on sd-bus.
+However, accourding to IBM testing, ad-bus is the fastest, so the IPC of cybernut would dependend mainly on sd-bus.
 For more information concerning performance, see http://blog.asleson.org/index.php/2015/09/01/d-bus-signaling-performance/ for reference.

 REQUIREMENTS: